 Always follow your doctor’s instructions exactly when taking Tysabri.

-Rare but serious side effects of Tysabri include liver damage and increased risk for contracting a brain infection called progressive multifocal leukoencephalopathy (PML).
+Rare but serious side effects of Tysabri include herpes infections, hypersensitivity reactions, liver damage and increased risk for contracting a brain infection called progressive multifocal leukoencephalopathy (PML).
 People taking Tysabri may also have an elevated risk of developing leukemia and other cancers.

 Signs of liver damage can include dark brown urine, yellow skin, and extreme tiredness.
 Call your doctor if you experience any of these.

-More common side effects are fatigue, stomach pain, nausea, vomiting, sore throat, headache, skin irritation at the injection site, and general skin problems such as bleeding, crusting, or blistering.
+More common side effects are fatigue, stomach pain, nausea, vomiting, sore throat, headache, skin irritation at the injection site, joint pain, depression, vaginal infection, and general skin problems such as bleeding, crusting, or blistering.
 Since Tysabri lowers your body’s immune system defenses, it can make it easier to contract urinary tract, respiratory system, and other infections.

 Seek medical help immediately if you experience symptoms of an allergic reaction such as trouble breathing, severe dizziness, a rash, or itching or swelling of the face, tongue, and throat.